Azure-Samples/app-service-networking-samples/README.md

 The below walk-through contains the steps for creating a resource group in Azure and the steps needed to set up your deployment secret in your GitHub repository.
 You will need the latest version of the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli) installed to execute these steps.

-1. In a command prompt, define environment variables.
+1. In a command prompt or in Azure Cloud Shell, define environment variables.

 ```bash
 RESOURCE_GROUP='appsvcnetworkingdemo'